Student Code of Conduct Policy

 In an emergency, the President, Vice Presidents, Dean of Students, or the Director of Security are authorized to temporarily suspend any student from the college immediately.

-A student charged with a violation of the Student Code of Conduct will be notified via telephone of the charges and an appointment for a hearing with the Dean of Students (A letter will be emailed following telephone communication).
-If telephone contact cannot be made, the student will be mailed a written notice.
-The student will be assigned a counselor to serve as an advocate and to provide support during the hearing process.
+A student charged with a violation of the Student Code of Conduct will be notified via their SCC student email of the charges and provided options for scheduling an appointment for a hearing with the Dean of Students.
+The student will be assigned a counselor to serve as an advocate and to provide support during the investigation process.
 The student will be supplied with the counselor’s name and contact information.
-Based upon the results of the hearing, the Dean of Students may:
+Based upon the results of the investigation, the Dean of Students may:

 - dismiss the charges.